Sector · Ports & Marine Construction

 Read the full comparison →

-Situation: A port operator required a condition assessment of 3 dolphins and approximately 120 m of quay wall as a basis for maintenance planning.
-Previous diver operations were costly and produced only verbal protocols.
+Typical situation: A port operator wishes to document the condition of several dolphins and a quay wall section — for example as a basis for maintenance planning.
+Conventional diver operations are costly and often produce only verbal protocols without a comparable data basis.

 Result: Structured findings report with image references, damage classification and recommended actions.
-Handover to the planning engineering firm within 3 working days.
+Handover to the planning engineering firm within a few working days depending on scope.

 Frequently asked questions